-A personal and active faith in God.
+Duchesne Academy is committed to educate to a personal and active faith in God.

-A deep respect for intellectual values.
+Duchesne Academy is committed to educate to a deep respect for intellectual values.

-A social awareness which impels to action.
+Duchesne Academy is committed to educate to a social awareness which impels to action.

-The building of community as a Christian value.
+Duchesne Academy is committed to educate to the building of community as a Christian value.

-Personal growth in an atmosphere of wise freedom.
+Duchesne Academy is committed to educate to personal growth in an atmosphere of wise freedom.

-The next 50 years would see many adaptations and evolutions.
-The extension of Chimney Rock Road resulted in the loss of some of our original acreage but also introduced the opportunity to reevaluate our land and building uses.
-In the mid-1990s, we constructed a new "White House" along with a new Lower School and the beautiful Burguières Chapel of the Sacred Heart.
-Today, the original number of 52 students has grown to more than 700, and the initial three grades of seven, eight, and nine have grown to encompass our pre-kindergarten through grade 12 continuum.
+The next 50 years brought many adaptations and evolutions.
+The extension of Chimney Rock Road resulted in the loss of some of our original acreage but also introduced the opportunity to reevaluate our land and building usage.
+In the mid-1990s, a new White House was constructed along with a new Lower School building and the beautiful Burguières Chapel of the Sacred Heart.
+Today, the number of students has grown to more than 700, and we have expanded to encompass the full pre-kindergarten through grade 12 continuum.